Nutrijelly/Nutrijelly/README.md

 ## Skills
 - Web Development
 - Artificial Intelligence
-- Game Development
-- Programming Languages: Python, JavaScript, HTML, CSS
+- Programming Languages: Python, JavaScript, HTML, CSS, PHP
-- Frameworks: React, Node.js, TensorFlow
+- Frameworks: Laravel, React

 ## About Me
 <p align="left">I am a lifelong learner and a tech enthusiast who loves to take on new challenges.
 Whether it's building a complex web application or exploring the latest advancements in AI, I am always excited to dive in and learn.
 My goal is to use technology to create meaningful solutions that can positively impact people's lives.</p>